 At one time, the only platform for websites was computers, namely notebook and desktop computers.
-Since they used the same browsers to view websites, we were mainly concerned with browser compatibility and making sure all of our sites could be viewed with even the smallest monitors.
+Since they used the same browsers to view websites, we were mainly concerned with browser compatibility and ensuring all our sites could be viewed with even the smallest monitors.

-While we still have those issues, we now have to be concerned with mobile devices—web-enabled phones and tablet computers.
+While we still have those issues, we must be concerned with mobile devices—web-enabled phones and tablet computers.

 The Hualalai Urgent Care mobile site applies a framework that determines the viewers’ device and then serves up special content and formatting of that content tailored to that device.
 This was a retrofit of a website we made several years ago.